christensenacademy/christensen-academy/modules/css-layouts/textpages/nested-elements.md

 #Nested Elements (Boxes in Boxes)

 One key idea with the CSS box model is that child elements display inside the content box of their parents.
-Consider the following example, which uses nested `div` elements.
+Consider the example below or on [jsFiddle](http://jsfiddle.net/cameron89/WWCuA/), which uses nested `div` elements.

 ```html
 <div class="parent">